Why Mobile Apps?

 Let’s dive into the main app monetisation models.

-How it works: People have to pay a fee upfront in order to download and use it.
+How it works: People have to pay a fee upfront to download and use it.

 Why monetisation via paid apps works: